Fedict/lod-triplepages/DOCKERS.md

 ## Link front-end with embedded RDF store

-Similar tp vocab front-end, see also  [lod-link](https://github.com/Fedict/lod-link)
+Similar to vocab front-end, see also  [lod-link](https://github.com/Fedict/lod-link)

 ## Front-end for other datatypes